 Boarders meet in the ambient Tivoli Dining Hall for breakfast, lunch and dinner.
 Catering staff provide the girls with nutritious and varied options for each meal and snack.

 Breakfast always includes a continental spread with staples as well as fresh fruit and vegetable juices, muesli and yoghurt.
 A different dish is cooked daily for lunch and is accompanied by a salad bar.
 Dinners focus on providing girls with comforting, home-cooked meals packed with nutrients.

 The Boarding staff ensure that caterers receive feedback about meals and menus so that they can keep the girls feeling happy and healthy about their eating habits.
 Senior boarders also have the option to occasionally cook for themselves.

 SMALL BOARDING COMMUNITY

-Our boarders benefit from some of the most spectacular views of the Sydney Harbour.
-Our boarding residences are surrounded by tranquil waters – on the doorstep of the harbour and just a short distance to the beach.
+Our boarders benefit from some of the most spectacular views of the Sydney Harbour and are surrounded by tranquil waters just a short distance to the beach.
 The city, shops and amenities are easily accessible.

 WELLBEING & ACADEMIC SUPPORT

-The Year 12 prefect positions of Head Boarder and Deputy Boarder play a vital role in leading the Boarding community.
+The Year 12 prefect positions of Head and Deputy Boarder play a vital role in leading the boarding community.
 Two representatives from each year group are elected as members of the Boarding Advisory Team that meets regularly to discuss ideas and issues raised by boarders.
-There are many other leadership opportunities for boarding that include: buddies, Prep mentors and the Big Sister Program.
+Additional boarding leadership opportunities include: buddies, Prep mentors and the Big Sister Program.

-Boarders can access many of the School’s facilities including the Music Centre, swimming pool, tennis courts and the Bain Library.
+Boarders can access many of the School’s facilities including the Music Centre, swimming pool, tennis courts and the Senior School Library.